 Taling Ngam may feel like a tranquil paradise caught in a time warp but it’s actually rather quick and simple to get to; Samui International Airport is about 45 minutes away.
 Meanwhile, it’s quite easy to reach other destinations; Lamai Beach is around 3 km away, Bo Phut Beach about 10 km away and Chaweng Beach approximately 24 km away.
 In fact, Taling Ngam ticks so many boxes it’s a wonder that this timeless part of Koh Samui has been a secret for so long...

-We have a selection of luxury properties in this peaceful paradise for you to view:
+We have a selection of luxury properties for sale in this unspoilt area of Koh Samui’s south-west coast for you to view:

 A natural beauty – this contemporary hilltop, luxury villa has been designed with the views towards the ocean in mind.
 With 4,000 sqm of private hilltop land, extensive lush tropical gardens, a 30-metre infinity pool and 360-degree views, this five-bedroom, six-bathroom villa is an exceptional property.